spectrochempy/spectrochempy/docs/reference/index.rst

 Public API reference
 ####################

-The |scpy| :term:`API` publicly exposes many objects and functions.
+The `SpectroChemPy` :term:`API` publicly exposes many objects and functions.
 They are listed below exhaustively.
-What is not listed here is reserved for developers and should not normally be necessary for normal use of |scpy| .
+What is not listed here is reserved for developers and should not normally be necessary for normal use of `SpectroChemPy` .

 .. contents:: Table of Contents